Pretender

 A pretender is someone who claims to be the rightful ruler of a country although not recognized as such by the current government.
-The term is often used to suggest that a claim is not legitimate.
-The word may refer to a former monarch or a descendant of a deposed monarchy, although this type of claimant is also referred to as a head of a house.
+The term may often be used to either refer to a descendant of a deposed monarchy or a claim that is not legitimate.

+In addition, it may also refer to that of a deposed monarch, a type of claimant referred to as head of a house.
+In addition, it may also refer to a former monarchy.

-The word was popularized by Queen Anne, who used it to refer to her Roman Catholic half-brother James Francis Edward Stuart, the Jacobite heir, in an address to Parliament in 1708: "The French fleet sailed from Dunkirk ... with the Pretender on board."
+Queen Anne popularized this word, using it to refer to her Roman Catholic half-brother James Francis Edward Stuart, the Jacobite heir, in an address to Parliament in 1708: "The French fleet sailed from Dunkirk ... with the Pretender on board."

 In 1807 the French Emperor Napoleon complained that the Almanach de Gotha continued to list German princes whom he had deposed.
 This episode established that publication as the pre-eminent authority on the titles of deposed monarchs and nobility, many of which were restored in 1815 after the end of Napoleon's reign.